nebari-dev/nebari/docs/source/admin_guide/backup.md

 apt install unzip -y
 ```

-Because the user is on AWS, the AWS command-line tool is also installed.:
+Because the user is on AWS, the AWS command-line tool is also installed:

 ```shell
 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"